 This is one of our favorite traditions because it costs nothing and yet leaves a huge impact.
 Write your little one a letter every year on Easter.
 You can talk about why Easter is important to you, and what you hope baby will learn and experience about the holiday as they get older.
 Include some fond memories of the current Easter as well as notes about what your Easter holidays were like as a child.
 Your babe will treasure these letters as they get older and it’s the perfect way to preserve history.

 Who says cake smashes are just for first birthdays?
 Easter is a great time to bring back this fun tradition; make it seasonal by using carrot cake!
 Your baby will love it, and there’s nothing cuter than a squishy baby covered in frosting.
 Just make sure they’re old enough for solids before you try this one.

 Getting hyped for Easter doesn’t mean you have to go all out- a few key decorations can make a huge impact!
 Hang some carrot garland in your baby’s nursery, and place some strategic stuffed bunnies around (just not in the crib unless your baby is older than 1 year) and you’ll be amazed at the transformation.
 Your little one will also love the change of scenery, and you’ll feel excited for the holiday every time you walk in.

 If all you do is spend time together on Easter, we guarantee it will be special for your new baby.
-Babies don’t need a lot of things to feel loved; your time and attention is always enough.
+It’s hard to know what to get a newborn for Easter.
+But babies don’t need a lot of things to feel loved; your time and attention are always enough.
 But if you’re trying to find a way to do something extra, be sure to check out our adorable gifts and stuffed animals (there’s more than bunnies for babe to enjoy!) and definitely try out one of the fun activities listed above.
 How do you plan to celebrate Easter this year?
 Leave a comment below!

 Written by Alison Johnson